 No, this isn't anything like that other place with "house" and "pancakes" in their name (well, apart from pancakes).
 This Northwest-based chain specializes in delivering pancakes at their best - from simple buckwheat cakes to popular favorites like Georgia Pecan Pancakes and Banana Pancakes.
 This place is packed even on regular weekends, so call ahead or be prepared for a wait, but it's worth it.

-Locations: Bothell, Kirkland, Seattle, Maple Valley, Puyallup and Tacoma
+Locations: Bothell, Kennewick, Maple Valley, Puyallup, Richland, Redmond, Tacoma

 The Lobster Shop is very possibly the finest Sunday brunch in the South Sound anytime of year, and makes a tasty Mother's Day treat!
 Known for its seafood buffet, don't miss out if your mom enjoys local seafood at its finest, as well as plenty of breakfast favorites.